Summer Graduation Information

 In the event a student is enrolled in one of the Health Sciences programs that ends in the subsequent summer session (precluding him/her from completing the program in the Spring), and that student meets the minimum grade point average for his/her curriculum, he/she may participate in the annual Commencement ceremony in May.

 Students who participate in the annual Commencement Ceremony in May prior to completion of their program will be granted their degree, certificate or diploma upon the successful completion of the program and will be forwarded their diplomas by mail at the end of the Summer Session in August.

 Degree requirements as stated in the catalog must be satisfied prior to the selected graduation date.

 Students uncertain as to whether they are ready to apply should make an appointment with an academic advisor by calling 1-800-377-5222, ext.
 7451 or ext.
-7452 or log into WebAdvisor and review your degree audit.
-Follow the instructions listed on our Student Intranet's Document Space section under "Are you ready to apply for graduation?".
+7452 or log into Self Service (with your Self Service username and password) and review your degree audit by clicking on "Graduation Overview" then "Review My Academic Progress".

 A diploma isn't just a piece of paper - it represents all your efforts and accomplishments.
 Here's how to get yours:

 Complete the on-line application for graduation form by the deadline date of July 23, 2021 for receiving your diploma in August.